melquisedecfelipe/bumblebee-extension-pack/README.md

 ## How To Use

-To clone and run this application, you'll need [Git](https://git-scm.com), [vsce](https://www.npmjs.com/package/vsce) or higher installed on your computer.
+To clone and run this application, you'll need [Git](https://git-scm.com), [vsce](https://www.npmjs.com/package/vsce) installed on your computer.
 From your command line:

 ```bash
 $ git clone https://github.com/melquisedecfelipe/bumblebee-extension-pack